nexdatum/keycloak-theme/README.md

 1. Install Docker and Docker Compose on your machine.
 2. Open a terminal and navigate to the repository's root directory.
-3. Run the following command: `docker-compose up -d`
+3. Run the following command: `docker compose up -d`
 4. Wait for the Keycloak container to start.
 5. Access the Keycloak admin console by visiting `http://localhost:8282/auth/admin/`.
 6. Log in using the default admin credentials (username: `admin`, password: `admin`).
 7. Follow the steps mentioned in the "Installation" section to apply and test your customized theme.

-To stop the Keycloak container, run `docker-compose down`.
+To stop the Keycloak container, run `docker compose down`.

 ## Customization Process